Frequently Asked Questions

 Be supportive and learn as much as you can by asking questions of your student as he or she meets people through the recruitment process.
 Fraternity and sorority members will be more than happy to tell him or her (and you!) about their chapter.

 What about hazing?

-Hazing is absolutely not tolerated, condoned, or accepted in the Baldwin Wallace Greek community.
-College policies are very specific in prohibiting activities that could lead to such events.
-The national policies of each group on campus are also very specific in prohibiting hazing, and the College supports them by enforcing all pertinent policies and laws.
+Hazing is absolutely not tolerated, condoned, or accepted in the Baldwin Wallace Fraternity and Sorority Community.
+University policies are very specific in prohibiting activities that could lead to such events.
+The national policies of each group on campus are also very specific in prohibiting hazing, and the University supports them by enforcing all pertinent policies and laws.